Master of Science in Management

 The MSc in Management with research-project and co-op combines the best of academic and practical learnings as it allows domestic and international students to gain relevant work experience during their graduate degree.
-This program allows you to delve into a business or management challenge in your chosen concentration - Accounting, Entrepreneurship, Finance, Innovation Management and Organizational Behaviour and Human resources (OBHR) - and work in an organization to put your learnings into practice.
-If you are an international student, this program is a great opportunity to apply for a work permit and to gain Canadian work experience.
+This program allows you to delve into a business or management challenge in your chosen concentration - Accounting, Business Analytics, Entrepreneurship, Finance, Innovation Management, Marketing & Behavioural Science, and Organizational Behaviour and Human Resources (OBHR) - and work in an organization to put your learnings into practice.

 In addition to your research project and co-op placement, you take part in several learning opportunities such as the Telfer Research Seminar Series, conferences, networking events, and many more.

 Please note that your acceptance into the program doesn't confirm your placement in the co-op option.
 You must apply for the co-op option during your first semester.
 If you're accepted, you will continue through the placement process to find your employer during the second semester.
 Spaces in the co-op option are limited.
 You'll start working at your placement in the summer term of year one.
 Note that if you are an international student, you will also need to apply for your co-op work permit in the first semester of the program in order to be eligible to work in Canada.
 Your co-op placements will take place in the summer term of year one and the fall term of year two.
 In the Fall term of year two, you choose your topic and scope for your research project.
 Finally, you complete your research project in the Winter term of year two.
 The research project itself is evaluated by your concentration supervisor and can either be aimed at providing practical insights into a specific problem through theoretical literature review or through empirical research with primary and secondary data to answer a research question.

 Once you complete your research project, your concentration supervisor evaluates your project for you to graduate from the program.